shah-zeb-naveed/data-structures-and-algorithms/README.md

 # Graph:
   - **If graph is not weighted.
 We can consider each edge to have the same weight of 1.
 Since the graph is unweighted, BFS can be used to find the shortest path between a starting cell and any other reachable cell.**

-**Defining Graphs:**
+- **Defining Graphs**
   - Adjacency matrix MAY sometimes be helpful than adjacency list (0 indicates self or disconnected).
       - tuple of edge as a key
     - Instead of deleting from heap, might just be better off not considering it when its time comes during popping.
 Lazy delete.
     - Defining graph:
       - - Choose format according to the problem.
 Do you even need a dictionary mapping or just a list of edges will work?
 If you need unique edges, defining a graph using a dict (adjacency list) will cause additional overhead.
       - Better to create a class with add_edge() method.

-**Graphs:**
-  - Can use depth-first or breadth-first to traverse a tree.
   - Design a basic class for example, a Node Class with value, right child and left child in a binary tree
   - Safe to assume that a binary search tree is balanaced or not?
 Is it a binary search tree or just a binary tree?
   - Topological Sort might be needed if we wanna extract the order but if we already have the order, just use hashmap and iterate over it.